 Among the various mutual life insurance companies one way they differentiate themselves is through direct vs non direct recognition of outstanding life insurance loans.

 Non recognition companies pay the same dividend rate, whether or not you have an outstanding loan against your cash surrender value.

 Direct recognition companies pay a different dividend rate (not necessarily less) on the portion of the cash value that is currently borrowed against.

 So which type is best?

 When you look at the long term growth of a policy that focuses on direct vs non direct recognition there is little difference long term.
-Many advocates of infinite banking recommend only non direct recognition companies, but we have found that there are some great companies, with fantastic policy design options, from the direct recognition companies.
+And while whole life “purists” may advocate only for non direct recognition companies, we have found that there are some great companies, with fantastic policy design options, from the direct recognition companies.

 In the end, the best way to be sure that you are going with the best mutual life insurance company offering the best life insurance policy is to connect with a life insurance professional who can help point you to the current crop of the best mutual life insurance companies.